-- 1. Continue to implement the landscape management and environmental plan for Lake Camp with a focus on protecting and where possible improving biodiversity and conservation values of the area and managing activities on land to protect the water quality of the lake. - 2.
-Continue to monitor the water quality of the lake to ensure recreational activities on the lake can be safely carried out. - 3.
-Work with mana whenua to investigate opportunities to educate the public about the significant cultural values of the land and surrounding areas, including Mount Somers. - 4.
-Permit camping in the designated area, subject to site rules, relevant bylaws and legislation. - Together with mana whenua, investigate opportunities to provide areas within the reserve that could be allocated as nohoanga4 (specific camping areas) to support mahika kai (food gathering activities). - 6.
-Contemplate leases and licences within existing footprints on recreation reserve land for organised sport and facilities, e.g., water related activities.
+- recognising and valuing the social importance of the area. - Continue to implement the landscape management and environmental plan for Lake Camp with 'Lake Clearwater/Te Puna-o Taka settlement and Lake Camp 2017' plan, which focuses on protecting and where possible improving biodiversity, and conservation and natural landscape values of the area, whilst providing amenities that facilitate recreational use of the reserve managing activities on land to protect the water quality of the lake. - 3.
+Work with the harbour master to understand the impact of water levels of the lake on the ability to safely carry out recreational activity and communicate any issues to lake users.

+Continue to monitor the water quality of the lake to ensure recreational activities on the lake can be safely carried out.

+- Work with mana whenua to investigate opportunities to educate the public about the significant cultural values of the land and surrounding areas, including Mount Somers. - 5.
+Permit camping in the designated area, on the north eastern side of Lake Camp, subject to site rules, relevant bylaws and legislation. - 6.
+Together with mana whenua, investigate opportunities to provide areas within the reserve that could be allocated as nohoanga5